 was a devout Methodist who contributed generously to religious causes and provided scholarships at many

 Texas universities.
 He died in Amarillo on March 4, 1976.

-parents were founding members.
-Fluorescent lights were installed in the church in 1941 because of a generous
+his parents were founding members.
+Fluorescent lights were installed in the church in 1941 because of a

-gift from Marvin Jones that was in honor of his mother.
-Then in 1942 he gave the beautiful pulpit and chairs that
+generous gift from Marvin Jones that was in honor of his mother.
+Then in 1942 he gave the beautiful pulpit and

 An interesting event that happened in Valley View was the marriage of Sam Rayburn “Mr. Sam”, the long time

 speaker of the United States House of Representatives to (25)Metze Jones, the sister of his good friend Marvin

 Jones.
 The marriage took place in the United Methodist Church in Valley View in 1927.
 The marriage lasted less